Cimbali/pympress/README.md

 ## Media and autoplay

 To enable media playback, you need to have either:
-- Gstreamer installed (enabled by default), with plugins gstreamer-good/-bad/-ugly based on which codecs you need, or
+- Gstreamer installed (enabled by default), with its gtk plugin (`libgstgtk`) which is sometimes packaged separately (e.g. as `gst-plugin-gtk` or `gstreamer1.0-gtk3`), and plugins gstreamer-good/-bad/-ugly based on which codecs you need, or
 - VLC installed (and the python-vlc module), with `enabled = on` under the `[vlc]` section of your config file.

 On macOS, issues with the gstreamer brew formula may require users to set `GST_PLUGIN_SYSTEM_PATH` manually.
 For default homebrew configurations the value should be `/opt/homebrew/lib/gstreamer-1.0/`.
 Make sure to set this environmental variable globally, or pympress might not pick it up.